TimMangan/PassiveInstall/README.md

 #---------------------------------------------------------------
 #                  Standard wrapup area (DO NOT MODIFY)
 write-host -ForegroundColor "Green"  "Done."
-Show-PassiveTimer 20000 "End of script, Ctrl-C to end now or wait for timer.
-Left-Click on window to pause."
+Show-PassiveTimer 20000 "End of script, P to pause."
 Start-Sleep 20
 #                    end
 #---------------------------------------------------------------